 - Freeze until hard.

 Try to add healthy ingredients to the ice cream, so that your baby will eat something nutritious and enjoy the taste too.
 However, do not hurry to introduce ice cream to your baby.
 Wait until the little one turns one.
-By the way, be ready for the mess if your darling wants to enjoy eating herself!
+Also, be ready for the mess if your darling wants to enjoy eating herself!

 When was the first time your baby had ice cream?
-Have some interesting ice cream recipes to share?
-Tell us here.
+Have some interesting ice cream recipes that you’ve tried?
+Share with us in the comments section below.